C o l i n M c M o r r a n

 Sessions are 60 minutes in length and typically take place once a week.

-Preferred method of payment: cash or bank transfer
+Preferred method of payment: bank transfer

 I offer a free no obligation 30 minute telephone, online or face to face consultation.

 (face to face consultations are currently on hold due to Covid-19)

 Under normal circumstances I will consider home visits, however there may be an additional cost depending upon location.